Get notified of page updates

 Targeted therapies are often given to people based on specific changes in their cancer cells.
 Tumor testing can help doctors identify the patients most likely to benefit from a .
 Common targeted therapies used in breast cancer include:

-• breast cancers are often treated with drugs that target the protein.
+• breast cancers of all stages are often treated with drugs that target the protein.
 Common anti-HER2 therapies include Herceptin (trastuzumab), Perjeta (pertuzumab) and Tukysa (tucatinib), Phesgo (pertuzumab, trastuzumab and hyaluronidase) and Enhertu (T-DXd).

 • or advanced HER2-low breast cancers may be treated with the anti-HER2 drug Enhertu.

-• People with advanced breast cancer are often treated with CDK4/6 inhibitors.
+• advanced breast cancers are often treated with CDK4/6 inhibitors.
 CDK4/6 inhibitors target proteins found in some breast cancers called CDK inhibitors.
 The three CDK4/6 inhibitors approved for use in breast cancer are: Ibrance (palbociclib), Kisqali (ribociclib) and Verzenio (abemaciclib).

-• The drug Piqray (alpelisib) is approved for people who have advanced, breast cancer who test positive for a tumor called PIK3CA.
+• breast cancers that test positive for a tumor called PIK3CA may be treated with the drug Piqray (alpelisib).
 PIK3CA is an acquired gene mutation found in some ER-positive breast cancers.

 • The drug Truqap (capivasertib) combined with fulvestrant is approved to treat , advanced or breast cancer with a mutation in , PIK3 or AKT1 genes which recurred or got worse after standard hormone therapy.